 “Around ten thousand each.”

-“Professional riders have sponsors, it’s not like they’re pulling ten grand out of their pockets, although some amateurs do.”
+“Professional riders have sponsors, it’s not like they’re pulling ten grand out of their pockets, although many amateurs do.”

 McKenzie and her entourage return, “Five feed Zelda and Burma.”